-Stormwater Recharge $Re_v = [(S)(IA)]/12$ where $Re_v$ = recharge volume IA = total impervious area S = Soil Specific Recharge Factor (inch) A soils = 0.60 B soils = 0.35 C soils = 0.25 D soils = 0.10 In C and D soils and where bedrock is at the land surface, proponents are required to infiltrate the required volume only to the maximum extent practicable.
+Stormwater Recharge $Re_v = [(S)(IA)]/12$ where Re_v = recharge volume IA = total impervious area S = Soil Specific Recharge Factor (inch) A soils = 0.60 B soils = 0.35 C soils = 0.25 D soils = 0.10 In C and D soils and where bedrock is at the land surface, proponents are required to infiltrate the required volume only to the maximum extent practicable.
 Note: The Soil Specific Recharge Factors were obtained from the Stormwater Management Standards contained within the Massachusetts Wetland Protection Regulations and 401 Water Quality Certification Regulations for recharge.
 Refer to these regulations for the most up to date recharge factors.
 The recharge volume represents the volume per storm event.
 Annual recharge requirements must also be calculated using these criteria.
 Infiltration rates of soils for sizing recharge structures shall be calculated in accordance with the methods outlined in the Massachusetts Stormwater Handbook.
 Static infiltration sizing is required for any infiltration BMP used for treatment.
 Dynamic infiltration sizing may be used for recharge of clean roof runoff and for recharge following a treatment BMP.
 Consistent with the intent of the Stormwater Management Manual to implement LID Stormwater Management design, underground stormwater recharge systems may be allowed as follows: a.
 Underground recharge systems may be allowed for rooftop runoff. b.
 Underground recharge systems may be allowed for redevelopment projects and retrofits, where it is demonstrated that surface recharge systems or bioretention systems are not feasible. c.
 Exceptions may be made for incidences where a demonstrated public purpose (such as preserving a historic resource or a significant natural feature) is found to be served by the permitting board or agency which would necessitate the use of underground recharge systems. d.
-Underground detention units may be used to accommodate peak storage control. ---------------------------- -- --
+Underground detention units may be used to accommodate peak storage control. ---------------------------- --- ---

 Table 1.
-Summary of Design Criteria

-Water Quality Volume (WQV) WQV = [(1")](IA)] For any BMP that discharges to a cold water fishery, treatment must consist of infiltration, use of a gravel underdrain outlet, or other approved method for mitigation of temperature increases associated with surface water ponding.
-Pollutant Removal TSS - 90% T. Phos. - 60% T. Nitrogen - 30% Critical Areas Only approved BMPs are allowed for discharges to critical areas.
+Summary of Design Criteria Water Quality Volume (WQV) WQV = [(1")](IA)] For any BMP that discharges to a cold water fishery, treatment must consist of infiltration, use of a gravel underdrain outlet, or other approved method for mitigation of temperature increases associated with surface water ponding.
+Pollutant Removal TSS - 80% T. Phos. - 60% T. Nitrogen - 30% Critical Areas Only approved BMPs are allowed for discharges to critical areas.
 Shut down & containment required near critical resources.
-Approved Treatment BMPs: • Filtering bioretention areas• Constructed stormwater wetlands• Gravel wetlands• Proprietary media filter• Sand/organic filters• Wet basins (lined &amp; sealed if 44% pretreatment not attained)• Exfiltrating bioretention areas• Dry wells• Infiltration basins• Infiltration trenches• Subsurface structures Redevelopment Must meet the same standards as new development, unless it is proven to be infeasible and is otherwise consistent with the Guidelines herein.
-At a minimum, Water Quality Volume WQV=[(0.8")](IA) or Pollutant Removal TSS-80%; T.Phos.-50% Pre-development refers to the site as it was before it was developed.
+Approved Treatment BMPs: • Filtering bioretention areas• Constructed stormwater wetlands• Gravel wetlands• Proprietary media filter• Sand/organic filters• Wet basins (lined & sealed if 44% pretreatment not attained)• Exfiltrating bioretention areas• Dry wells• Infiltration basins• Infiltration trenches• Subsurface structures Redevelopment Must meet the same standards as new development, unless it is proven to be infeasible and is otherwise consistent with the Guidelines herein.
+At a minimum, existing stormwater conditions must be improved including: reduction of peak rates, reduction of discharge volume, increased recharge, and increased water quality treatment, unless the standards are already fully met.
+Pre-development refers to the site as it was before it was developed.
 It does not refer to existing conditions.
-Infeasible means not technologically possible, or not economically practicable and achievable in light of best industry practices.
 Erosion and Sedimentation Controls Develop and implement an erosion and sedimentation control plan.
 Plan should satisfy SWPPP requirements if required and Zoning Bylaw.
 Illicit Discharges Submit an Illicit Discharge Compliance Statement verifying no illicit discharges exist on the site.
 Applies to both new and redevelopment.
 For redevelopment, provide summary of steps taken to verify no illicit discharges.